charles-uno/Bloodlines/04_how_to_play.md

 > + Two successes: While eating, the men also share relevant information.
 > + Failure: The bandits see Tor Byorn as a surmountable threat, and move to flank him.

-A single success would mean they accepted the offer.
-With two successes, they would even have information to share.
-Unfortunately, Tamir fails the roll.
-The men see him as a surmountable threat, and move to flank him.

 > Unsure how Tor Byorn will fare against the two bandits, Oxye picks up a stone and throws it, hard, at one of them.
 Gemma calls for an Ordinary Halfling roll – he's not far from her, and his back is turned.
-If Olga had rolled a succeess, she would have knocked him out cold; two would mean that he knocked his companion off-balance as he fell.
-Unfortunately, she failed the roll.
-The stone bloodied Tor Byorn instead.
+> + One success: Oxye hits the man squarely in the head.
+He drops.
+> + Two successes: As he falls, he also knocks his companion off-balance.
+If Tor Byorn was waiting for the perfect moment to act, this is it.
+> + Failure: The stone misses its mark, and strikes Tor Byorn instead.
 Gemma has Tamir mark his Dazed box, and the bandits take this opportunity to attack.

 > Tor Byorn attempts to grab one of the bandits by the wrist, headbut him, and then hold him tight as a human shield.
 Gemma has Tamir make a Significant Dwarf roll.
 The action he's describing isn't particularly easy, but neither is it difficult enough to demand an Extraordinary roll.
-A single success would be good enough to subdue his target; the other man would then draw his sword, unwilling to concede.
-Two successes would be enough to make both men yield.
-Unfortunately, Tamir failed his roll; Tor Byorn is a hair too slow and fails to grapple his target.
-Instead, he takes a knife to the ribs, marking his Broken box.
+> + One success: Tor Byorn subdues his target, but the other man is unwilling to concede.
+He draws his sword.
+> + Two successes: Both men yield.
+> + Failure: Tor Byorn is a hair too slow.
+His grapple fails, and he takes a knife to the ribs.
+Gemma instructs Tamir to mark his Broken box.